-- (b) the person has a valid transit permit which includes: - (i) the person's full name; and - (ii) the person's contact phone number; and

-- (iii) the full names of any person under the age of 18, or other dependants for whom the person is a parent, guardian or carer, entering Victoria with the person; and - (iv) the address from which the person is departing when entering Victoria; and - (v) where applicable, the current address where the person ordinarily resides; and - (vi) the address where the person will reside after entering Victoria; and - (vii) the date of entry to Victoria; and - (viii) if applicable, any planned date of departure from Victoria; and - (ix) an attestation by the person stating that (as at the date of attestation) the person (and any person under the age of 18 or other dependant entering Victoria with the person): - (A) is entering Victoria for purpose of direct and short term transit through Victoria by air, sea, rail or road; and - (B) is not a diagnosed person or a close contact of a diagnosed person (or equivalent) and/or required to self-isolate or self-quarantine (or equivalent) in a State, Territory or Green Zone Country; and - (C) is not experiencing SARS-CoV-2 symptoms; and - (D) has provided information in the permit that is true and correct; and - (E) will comply with the conditions in subclause (2) and (3) (as applicable); and - (x) a QR code capable of being scanned by an authorised officer, a Victoria Police member or a Protective Services Officer (or other person under such person's direction); and - (c) the person has been in hotel quarantine (including for the purpose of completing the required period of hotel quarantine or for any other purpose, including work) in Victoria or in other State, Territory or Green Zone Country in the 14 days prior to entry to Victoria, provides (at the time of applying for the transit permit): - (i) the name of the facility attended; and - (ii) the name of the State, Territory or Green Zone Country of the facility attended. - (2) A person who enters Victoria under subclause (1) must: - (a) carry, and present on request to an authorised officer, a Victoria Police member or a Protective Services Officer (or other person under such person's direction): - (i) a valid transit permit; and - (ii) subject to subclauses (iii) and (iv), photographic personal identification and evidence of the current address where the person ordinarily resides (unless the person is under the age of 18); and - Example: photographic personal identification includes a driver's licence issued by any State, Territory or Green Zone Country or a passport issued by Australia or a Green Zone Country.
-Evidence of the current address where the person ordinarily resides includes a driver's licence or any other document issued by any State, Territory or Green Zone Country or any municipal district, local government area, unincorporated local government area (not including Lord Howe Island) or local authority, including a rates notice. - (iii) if the person is unable to provide photographic personal identification in accordance with subclause (ii), two forms of documentary evidence satisfactory to the authorised officer, Victoria Police member or Protective Services Officer (or other person under such person's direction) to prove the person's identity (unless the person is under the age of 18); and
+- (b) the person has a valid transit permit which includes: - (i) the person's full name; and - (ii) the person's contact phone number; and - (iii) the full names of any person under the age of 18, or other dependants for whom the person is a parent, guardian or carer, entering Victoria with the person; and - (iv) the address from which the person is departing when entering Victoria; and - (v) where applicable, the current address where the person ordinarily resides; and - (vi) the address where the person will reside after entering Victoria; and - (vii) the date of entry to Victoria; and - (viii) if applicable, any planned date of departure from Victoria; and - (ix) an attestation by the person stating that (as at the date of attestation) the person (and any person under the age of 18 or other dependant entering Victoria with the person): - (A) is entering Victoria for the purpose of direct and short term transit through Victoria by air, sea, rail or road; and - (B) is not a diagnosed person or a close contact of a diagnosed person (or equivalent) and/or required to self-isolate or self-quarantine (or equivalent) in a State, Territory or Green Zone Country; and - (C) is not experiencing SARS-CoV-2 symptoms; and - (D) has provided information in the permit that is true and correct; and - (E) will comply with the conditions in subclause (2) and (3) (as applicable); and - (x) a QR code capable of being scanned by an authorised officer, a Victoria Police member or a Protective Services Officer (or other person under such person's direction); and - (c) the person has been in hotel quarantine (including for the purpose of completing the required period of hotel quarantine or for any other purpose, including work) in Victoria or in other State, Territory or Green Zone Country in the 14 days prior to entry to Victoria, provides (at the time of applying for the transit permit): - (i) the name of the facility attended; and - (ii) the name of the State, Territory or Green Zone Country of the facility attended. - (2) A person who enters Victoria under subclause (1) must: - (a) carry, and present on request to an authorised officer, a Victoria Police member or a Protective Services Officer (or other person under such person's direction): - (i) a valid transit permit; and - (ii) an acceptable form of identification; and - (b) comply with all Directions currently in force; and - (c) monitor for SARS-CoV-2 symptoms and get tested for SARS-CoV-2 if experiencing SARS-CoV-2 symptoms. - (3) Without limiting subclause (2), if a person, at the time they enter Victoria, has been in an area that is an extreme risk zone, a red zone or an orange zone in a State, Territory or Green Zone Country at any time after the relevant zone commencement time in the previous 14 days, the person must comply with the direct and short-term transit conditions.